redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 {{< clients-example search_vss get_keys />}}

-Next, use the keys as a parameter to the [JSON.MGET](https://redis.io/commands/json.mget/) command, along with the JSONPath expression `$.description` to collect the descriptions in a list.
+Use the keys as a parameter to the [JSON.MGET](https://redis.io/commands/json.mget/) command, along with the JSONPath expression `$.description` to collect the descriptions in a list.
 Then, pass the list to the `encode` method to get a list of vectorized embeddings:

 {{< clients-example search_vss generate_embeddings />}}